pentacent/phoenix_live_session/README.md

   Once you’ve subscribed to a LiveSession, you can handle session updates with `handle_info/2` and push session updates with `put_session/3`.

+### Usage in LiveComponents
+  You can also use LiveSessions without subscribing to them in a LiveView.

+  In that case, you can directly use the `session` data structure from the `mount/3` callback to use `put_session/3`.

 ### Example
 ```elixir
 defmodule ShoppingCartLive